 Item did not arrive on time

-The only real solution is to record these instances and use them as a gauge for how well your logistics provider is performing.
+The only real solution is to record these instances and use them as a gauge of how well your logistics provider is performing.
 For example, see whether their delivery times match what you’re promising and record instances of customers returning items due to delays.
 This could be a hidden issue for your brand.

 Now we have a stack of reasons why consumers make returns, let’s go ahead and look at some ways of reducing eCommerce returns.